 The Need for Accurate and Credible Reports

-Initial exploration activities to infrastructure development, production expansion and mine acquisitions require funding.
-The basis for external investors or internal mining companies to provide funds is the status of resources and reserves that reflect investors' expectations and confidence in the possible return on investment and asset growth.
-In order for investors to make balanced and balanced decisions in the context of provision of funds or investment, the status of resources and reserves must be based on accurate and credible reporting.
+Initial exploration activities until infrastructure development, production expansion and mine acquisitions need sources of funds.
+The basis for external investors or internal shareholders of mining companies to provide funds is the status of resources and reserves that reflect investors' expectations and confidence in the possible return on investment and asset growth.
+For investors to make balanced and balanced decisions in the context of provision of funds or investment, the status of resources and reserves must be based on accurate and credible reporting.

 The public reporting guidelines for mineral exploration, resources, and reserves (hereinafter referred to as Guides) have been implemented successfully in Australia, Canada, South Africa and the USA for a long time.
 Stock exchanges in these countries have long since enforced the Guidelines as part of the mine's share listing regulation, as it is believed to be able to guarantee an accurate and credible report to protect the interests of investors and stakeholders.
 The guidelines have also become a reference for finance and banking.